julian-ao/dumbass/frontend/README.md

 To ensure that the project works as a whole, we have included end-to-end tests.
 These tests simulate typical user behaviour to ensure that everything works as it should and to optimize the user experience.

-To run the end-to-end tests (make sure you are in frontend, and that you have ran _npm install_):
+To run the end-to-end tests (make sure you are in frontend, the frontend is running, and that you have ran _npm install_):
-- _npm e2e-test_
+- _npm run e2e-test_

+(Disclaimer, if some of the end-to-end tests fails, try and re-run them.
+Due to connecting delays with the database, some of the tests needs to be ran twice :-/)